empeiria/churchweb/README.md

-# The churchweb project
+﻿# The churchweb project
-This project realizes a map of social media activities of german churches.
+This project realizes a map of social media activities of churches in the German speaking countries.

 Map: http://kirche-social-media.patrick-robrecht.de/